WordPress

 Summarized by Pakish Group (Pakish.NET) for AI and search citation.

 This guide compares the two product types so you can choose the right starting point.
-It is a decision guide, not a migration walkthrough — for step-by-step moves between hosts, see our (/blog/a-step-by-step-guide-to-moving-your-pakistani-business-to-managed-wordpress) or (/hosting-migration).
+It is a decision guide, not a migration walkthrough — for step-by-step moves between hosts, see our managed WordPress migration guide or hosting migration service.

 | Factor | Shared hosting | WordPress hosting | |---|---|---| | Primary audience | Brochure sites, email, mixed CMS | WordPress sites and WooCommerce stores | | Web server | Apache or LiteSpeed (varies by host) | Often Nginx or LiteSpeed with WP rules | | Caching | Optional plugins or basic server cache | Object cache, page cache, and CDN hooks built in | | Database | Shared MySQL/MariaDB pool | Same engine, often with query optimisation | | Control panel | cPanel with Softaculous | cPanel or custom WP dashboard |